 - Quantiphyse - a GUI-based software product for physiological image analysis, including tools for quantification of physiology from a wide range of different data.

 - BASIL - a toolbox for perfusion quantification in the brain using Arterial Spin Labelling MRI, distributed as part of the FMRIB Software Library.

 Much of Michael's research has been in brain imaging, including developing methods for the quantification of perfusion and other haemodynamics using MRI methods such as Arterial Spin Labelling, as well as techniques for extracting information on the cellular environment (such as pH) using Chemical Exchange Saturation Transfer MRI.
 Through a range of collaborations Michael contributes to research projects in acute stroke, brain tumours and dementia.

-Before joining the Precision Imaging Beacon, Michael founded the Quantitative Biomedical Inference (QUBIc) group, based at the Institute of Biomedical Engineering in Oxford.
+Before joining the Sir Peter Mansfield Centre in Nottingham, Michael led the Quantitative Biomedical Inference (QUBIc) group, based at the Institute of Biomedical Engineering in Oxford.
 This group developed probabilistic analysis methods for physiological imaging.
 Michael was previously Image Analysis Theme lead for the CRUK Oxford Centre for Cancer Imaging and the Image Analysis Workgroup leader for the COST Action on Arterial Spin Labelling in Dementia.